18F/tts-buy-bug-bounty/README.md

 ### Period of performance

 There will be a Base Period of 3 months and two Option Periods of 3 months each.
-Details, including the official start date, are explined in [section 3.0 of our RFQ](solicitation_documents/001_RFQ.md#30-period-of-performance).
+Details, including the official start date, are explained in [section 3.0 of our RFQ](solicitation_documents/001_RFQ.md#30-period-of-performance).

 ## Contents